azrielortega21/Profs-To-Pick/README.md

 # Profs-To-Pick
 ### Description
-This professor rating application is built using VueJS and MongoDB, with a focus on practicing good DevOps skills.
+This professor finder application is built using VueJS and MongoDB, with a focus on practicing good DevOps skills.
 The app enables students to rate and review their professors, while the use of Selenium and RobotFramework ensures the quality of the app through automated testing.
 Additionally, this project aims to practice CI/CD pipeline for efficient software delivery and maintenance.

 ### The Team
 Product Owner & Scrum Master: Franchezka Cruz